Global Lie-Tresse theorem: Introduction

 A transformation $\vp\in G$ defines a map ($l$-th prolongation) of the space of jets of dimension $n$ submanifolds $\vp^{(l)}:J^l(M,n)\to J^l(M,n)$, which obeys the following property:

 This action on $J^\infty(M,n)$ induces the action of $G$ on the space of functions $\mathcal{F}(J^\infty(M,n))$, which is the main object of our study.
-The alternatives for $\mathcal{F}$ are: smooth or analytic functions, rational functions or polynomials with respect to jets-variables (there is the natural affine structure on the fibers of the bundle $\pi_{i+1,i}:J^{i+1}\to J^i$).
+The alternatives for $\mathcal{F}$ are: smooth or analytic functions, rational functions or polynomials with respect to the coordinates on the fibers of the bundle $J^\infty\to J^1$ (fibers of the bundle $\pi_{i+1,i}:J^{i+1}\to J^i$ have a natural affine structure for $i\geq1$).
 We will use a (reasonably minimal) combination of these.

 Let us denote the stabilizer of order $k$ of the point $a\in M$ by $G^k_a=\{\vp\in G^k:\vp(a)=a\}$ (in the transitive case dependence on $a$ is not essential: these sub-groups are conjugate).
 The group $G^k_a$ acts on the $k$-jets of dimension $n$ submanifolds at $a$, which is an algebraic manifold $J_a^k(M,n)$, see \S\ref{S1} for details.